anisshah01/amazon_sales_analysis/README.md

 ### 1. Focus on High-Performing Products

-Identify and maintain sufficient inventory for top-performing SKUs and categories to avoid stock-outs.
+Maintain sufficient inventory for top-performing SKUs and categories to reduce the risk of stock-outs.

 ### 2. Investigate the Revenue Decline